About7Sharks/About7Sharks/README.md

 ## About

-Fullstack Software Engineer @ Dogwoodlogic.
+Fullstack Software Engineer
 ## Hobbies
   What I usualy do to stay busy
   - Bodybuilding 🏋️‍♂️
   - Coding 💻
+  - EVM and Cryptography 🕸️
   - Going to Florida beaches 🏖
   - Traveling 🏞
   - Learning Blockchain Technology 🏗️